-Colorado, Canon City New Horizons Ministries provides Christ-centered nurture for children and families in need by providing one-on-one care for the young children of incarcerated mothers.
+New Horizons Ministries provides Christ-centered nurture for children and families in need by providing one-on-one care for the young children of incarcerated mothers.
 We also operate two thrift stores that help to provide additional support for the ministry.
 We are dedicated to the spiritual life of our staff and our mission statement includes providing "programs and experiences for our staff members that foster spiritual and personal growth".
 You will assist with child care (ladies), serve in our thrift stores, and work on maintenance projects (men).
-You will live with our VS staff and will engage in prayer and praise, Bible studies, volleyball, and other spiritual and social activities. \$1,725.00 Nate Helmuth
+You will live with staff and engage in prayer and praise, Bible studies, volleyball, and other spiritual and social activities. \$1,750.00

-Two Male & Three Female Trainees
+Kevin Mast Two Male & Three Female Trainees